CBS

 2. How does a Bio Toilet work?

-Waste is processed in a sealed bio-digester chamber, generating biogas and reusable water.
+Waste is processed in a bio-digester, producing biogas and treated water.

 3. Where can Bio Toilets be used?

-They are ideal for urban parks, rural villages, construction sites, and disaster-relief camps.
+They are ideal for public parks, rural areas, and construction sites.

 They conserve water, produce renewable energy, and prevent pollution.

-9. How do Bio Toilets help in disaster relief?
+9. Are Bio Toilets useful in disaster relief?

 10. Why are Bio Toilets important for sustainable development?

-They promote water conservation, energy production, and eco-friendly waste management.
+They support water conservation, renewable energy, and eco-friendly waste management.